 How to Enable the Local Security Policy Editor on Windows 11 Home Edition

 The Windows Local Security Policy Editor is a management tool that allows users to configure and control security settings on a local computer.
+It is similar to the Group Policy Editor tool that can be enabled in Windows Home as well.
 It provides access to a wide range of policies, including account policies, audit policies, and user rights assignments, enabling administrators to define password rules, control access to resources, and enforce security measures to protect the system.
 And since it can change these higher level attributes, it makes sense that it would come included with the Windows Server and Pro editions and not Windows Home.

 But if you need to use the features of the Local Security Policy on your Windows Home computer, that is possible to do with a minimal amount of effort.
 Then you can take advantage of these features without upgrading your computer.
 In this article, we will be showing you how to enable the local security policy editor on Windows 11 Home Edition.
 This should also work for Windows 10 Home edition if you are still on Windows 10.

 The first thing you should do is create a system restore point on your computer just in case something goes wrong.
+Modifying core system packages carries a tiny risk of breaking things.
+You need a safe fallback option ready to go.
 If you do not know how to do so, then check out this video on how to create a system restore point.

-The next step involves opening an administrative command prompt so your account will have to have local admin rights, or you will need to know the name and password for one that does.
+The next step involves opening an administrative command prompt.
+Your account will have to have local admin rights to execute these changes.
+You will need to know the name and password for an administrator account if yours lacks permissions.
+Click your Windows Start button and type cmd into the search box.
+Right click the Command Prompt app and choose Run as administrator.

 FOR %F IN (“%SystemRoot%\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientTools-Package~*.mum”) DO (DISM /Online /NoRestart /Add-Package:”%F”)